Walkouts held at South Florida schools to protest gun violence

 "They're saying never again and we want to see real change, and for that I think we should be proud of our young people," Runcie said.

-Runcie said the school district has provided guidance so that students are safe.
-He is encouraging students to stay on campus.
+Runcie said the school district provided guidance ahead of the walkout so that students are safe.
+He encouraged students to stay on campus.

 Students at Fort Lauderdale High School did just that, gathering together at a courtyard on campus.